 When I arrived in Louisville in 1984, Norton Hospital was a true teaching hospital for UofL together with University Hospital, Children’s Hospital and the VA.
 For purposes of Medical School accreditation, Jewish Hospital was not a major teaching hospital at that time.
 A teaching hospital has clinical services in which medical students, interns, and residents are regularly scheduled to participate hands-on in the care of all patients.
 A school of medicine needs to serve a patient population whose population is diverse in both socioeconomic status and diagnoses.
 University Hospital alone, as it is, is insufficient.
 In those past years, Norton was the largest hospital provider to the Medical School of both housestaff salaries and research support.
 A change in University administration and a willing participation by Jewish Hospital in the University’s commercial research initiatives swung the always delicate UofL minuet with its downtown partners strongly towards Jewish.
 The attempt by UofL’s Ramsey/Dunn administration to wrest Children’s Hospital away from Norton was the last bridge to be burned.
 Fortunately, the foundation of that bridge in the form of the Department of Pediatrics remained in place.
 A new cooperative management structure to run what is now Norton Children’s Hospital is working well and may provide an example for both Norton and the University to cooperatively manage a downtown acute-care hospital, a cancer hospital, a transplantation service, or even a rehabilitation hospital.
 All of these services are important for UofL’s School of Medicine.
 I believe that the University has both the most to lose or the most to gain by what will emerge from the collapse of KentuckyOne.

-One doesn’t ask of one who suffers: What is your country and what is your religion?
+One does not ask of one who suffers: What is your country and what is your religion?
 One merely says, you suffer.
-This is enough for me, you belong to me and I shall help you.
-(Attributed to Louis Pasteur.)
+This is enough for me, you belong to me and I shall help you. –Louis Pasteur.

 I have already alluded to my major concern about how Louisville will deal with its disadvantaged sick following the withdrawal of KentuckyOne.
 One of the hospital’s oldest names was the Jewish Free Hospital.
 In its early years, it was a hospital in Louisville were a Jewish or a black physician or their patients could be served.
 In a study of breast surgery in Kentucky that I conducted in the 1990s, I observed that Jewish Hospital still took care of more than its share of minority and indigent patients.
 The same could not be said of every Louisville or Kentucky hospital.
 I do not know to what extent any Jewish Hospital Phoenix arising from the ashes of this mess can keep its name or mission, but I hope it is possible to do so.